 How it all started

-Back in 1989, I was searching for the perfect companion dog and I fell in love with the flat-coated retriever in a book called 'Les chiens du monde'.
+Back in 1989, I was searching for the perfect companion dog, bought a book called 'Les chiens du monde' to find the most compatible breed for me and totally fell in love with the flat-coated retriever.
 But in those days, resources to find a breeder in Canada were limited and that's how Octave (Octave Moun), a pure-bred golden retriever, came in my life.
 He stayed with me for more than fourteen years, following me everywhere I was going.

 In 2001, Octave was 12 years old and the timing was right to get him a partner and it had to be a flat-coated!
 I finally got my first one, Darwin.
 Together we went to puppy class and from a simple house dog he was supposed to be, he became a fantastic obedience and field dog, putting titles over titles, in Canada and USA.
 Darwin was my first 'Obedience Trial Champion', a funny one!